8ta4/say/DONTREADME.md

 ### 24/7

-`say` is a tool designed for capturing thoughts and ideas through continuous voice recording.
-It's a personal reflection-focused tool that avoids any potential legal complications.

-Voice is an efficient medium for brain-to-computer communication.

-`say` allows you to capture your thoughts in situations where traditional note-taking isn't feasible, such as when you're in bed or when your hands are occupied.

-Journaling can have therapeutic effects, and `say` automates this process, potentially providing catharsis.
+> What's wrong with writing or typing?

+`say` is for those moments when note-taking is a hassle, like when you're busy, when you're in bed, or when you're busy in bed.

+Writing or typing can be slow.
+You might lose your train of thought.

+It's automatic, so say goodbye to keeping a journal.

+> What's wrong with other dictation apps?

+Most dictation apps require you to press a button or say a command before you start speaking.
+That can interrupt your flow.

-`say` can boost your creativity and productivity by allowing you to record inspirations as they come.
-Whether it's a business idea, narrative, or comedic line, just say it.
+`say` is always on.
+Whether it's a business idea or comedic line, just say it.

+> Isn't recording all the time a privacy concern?

+Absolutely.
+That's why `say` is designed for home use.
+Just be aware it might pick up others' voices if they're around.

 ### Accuracy